 In these cases, instituting a monopoly meant that the state had a clear revenue stream.
 This was very important in the Greek world, as there were no direct taxes in the Greek polis.
 A Greek state, unlike a modern state that has recourse to both income taxes and corporate taxes, could only impose indirect taxes, i.e. taxes on trade.
 The imposition of direct taxes was considered an infringement on the rights of the citizens.

 Hence, for a state to sustain its treasury, it needed to control trade, and trade items.
 Few measures were as powerful as a monopoly, and that is what several states did, as per the records that survive.
+See essential products and house addition services for your California home at lars additions website.
 Many other states also made certain that they were the ultimate owners of their “special” resources, like Athens did with her silver mines, which belonged to the state and were leased to private contractors.

 What I find more interesting is that we primarily come across these types of monopoly relating to resources that needed to be husbanded.
 The obvious case is timber, but also silphium.
 A monopolic arrangement, not only of trade, but also of production rights, meant that the state could make sure that exploitation rates were such that the resource was not overexploited.